-- The student will work with the teacher/counselor to set and write goals. - Parents must review and sign goals. - Student's failure to improve behavior may result in parent/teacher conference.

-• Student's failure to improve behavior may result in disciplinary consequences that are in line with the student's offense.

-• Student's continued failure to improve will result in a parent conference with Head of School.
-Based on this conference, other expectations may be implemented to ensure a student's success at VBFS (i.e. counseling, outside professional evaluation, etc.)

-• Student's continued failure to improve behavior may result in a separation from the school and ultimate dismissal.
+- The student will work with the teacher/counselor to set and write goals. - Parents must review and sign goals. - A student's failure to improve behavior may result in a parent/teacher conference. - A student's failure to improve behavior may result in disciplinary consequences that are in line with the student's offense. - A student's continued failure to improve will result in a parent conference with the Head of School.
+Based on this conference, other expectations may be implemented to ensure a student's success at VBFS (i.e., counseling, outside professional evaluation, etc.) - A student's continued failure to improve behavior may result in separation from the school and ultimate dismissal.

-Middle and Upper School
+Middle School Discipline

-Discipline issues for Middle and Upper School are first dealt with by the classroom teacher.
+Discipline issues for Middle School are first dealt with by the classroom teacher.
 If a student does not respond to the direction of his/her classroom teacher, the teacher will involve the advisor and an administrator.

-Behavior violations for Middle and Upper School students have a wide range.
+Behavior violations for Middle School students have a wide range.
 Depending on the age of the student and the severity of the discipline infraction, disciplinary consequences range from minor infractions to major infractions.

-Every disciplinary situation is dealt with on a case by case basis addressing the situation at hand considering the age of the student involved along with any past disciplinary history the student may or may not have.
+Every disciplinary situation is dealt with on a case-by-case basis addressing the situation at hand considering the age of the student involved along with any past disciplinary history the student may or may not have.
 All disciplinary decisions and ultimate consequences are made with students' best interests at heart with the ultimate goal that sees students growing from the experience.